arnaudgallou/pakret/README.md

     library(pakret)
     ```

-    We analyse the data using the following packages: `r pkrt_list("foo", "bar")`.
+    We used the following packages: `r pkrt_list("foo", "bar")`.

     ## References

 <!-- separator -->

-    We analyse the data using the following packages: ‘foo’ v.
-1.0.0
+    We used the following packages: ‘foo’ v.
+1.0.0 (Fastandfurius, Clausus,
-    (Fastandfurius, Clausus, and Lastopus 2020), ‘bar’ v.
-0.2.0 (Itisalapsus
+    and Lastopus 2020), ‘bar’ v.
+0.2.0 (Itisalapsus 2024).
-    2024).

     ## References